agamm/awesome-developer-first/README.md

 ## Authentication & Identity
 *Products that handle authentication and user identity for you.*
 * [Aserto](https://www.aserto.com) - Cloud-native authorization for applications and APIs.
+* [Cloud-IAM](https://www.cloud-iam.com) - Open-Source Keycloak Identity and Access Management as a Service
 * [Auth0](https://auth0.com/) - Authentication & authorization as a service.
 * [AWS cognito](https://aws.amazon.com/cognito/) - AWS's authentication as a service.
 * [BoxyHQ Enterprise SSO](https://boxyhq.com) - Open-source API for enterprise SSO and Directory Sync.